mat-ruszczycky/practice-react-todo/README.md

 ![FPO](./docs/images/fpo.png)

-Otherwise, the diagram can be a tree (dependency graph) that shows parent-child relationships as well as prop and event actions, making it great for component-based (React, Svelte, Angular, etc...) architecture.
+Otherwise, the diagram can be a tree (dependency graph) that shows parent-child relationships as well as prop and event actions, making it great for component-based lib (React, Svelte, Angular, etc...).

 ![FPO](./docs/images/fpo.png)

-It may also be helpful to generate markup for a purposed implementation.
-Props, state, and the more granular workings of the application/system can be discussed during data modeling / prop design, and interface / API / state definitions.
+Generating markup for a purposed implementation is also helpful.
+Props, state, and the more granular workings of the application/system can be discussed during data modeling and interface definitions.

 ```jsx
 <App>